elsehow/synchronized-brainwave-starter-pack/README.md

 Returns a generator of feature vectors for the given subject between time0 and time1.

 Optionally, this can take a third argument, `sq`, which defines a threshold signal quality to be eligible in a feature vector.
+(By default, only readings with perfect signal quality are included).

 ## Notes